awsdocs/aws-cloud9-user-guide/doc_source/serverless-apps-toolkit.md

    A new editor displays the `launch.json` file that provides a debugging configuration with default attributes\.

-1. Edit or confirm values for the following configuration properties:
+1. <a name="properties"></a>Edit or confirm values for the following configuration properties:
    + `"name"` – Enter a reader\-friendly name to appear in the **Configuration** drop\-down field in the **Run** view\.
    + `"target"` – Ensure the value is `"template"` so that the SAM template is the entry point for the debug session\.
    + `"templatePath"` – Enter a relative or absolute path for the `template.yaml` file\.